OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Experiment and Results

-Beyond category-level object-goal navigation, we also evaluate OpenFrontier under more complex language conditions that include spatial or appearance context, which can not be easily revealed with the quantitative evaluation setup.
+Beyond category-level object navigation, we also evaluate OpenFrontier under more complex language conditions that include spatial or appearance context, which the quantitative protocol does not easily capture.
 Fig.~\ref{fig:complex_context} shows an example comparing the goals \textit{``Plant''} and \textit{``Plant in Bathroom''}.
 The resulting trajectories and frontier probability assignments differ accordingly, with OpenFrontier prioritizing bathroom-related frontiers under the spatially conditioned query.
 Additional examples are provided in the Appendix.
-These results demonstrate that OpenFrontier indeed can exploit contextual reasoning from VLMs and successfully ground it onto frontiers to support goal specifications with more complex context.
+These results demonstrate that OpenFrontier is able to exploit contextual reasoning from VLMs and successfully ground it onto frontiers to support goal specifications with more complex context.